Table of Contents

 1) Encourages businesses to keep improving and adapting

-2) Allows companies stay competitive in a changing market
+2) Allows companies to stay competitive in a changing market

 3) Supports innovation by promoting new ideas and strategies